prb27/CSC207-Convention-Project/phase1/src/readme.txt

             "5: Send message to a speaker of a talk"
         - SpeakerMenu Process (3 options):
             "1: View list of talks to be given"
-            "2: Message all attendees signed up for a talk or multiple talks" "3: Message an attendee attending a talk"
+            "2: Message all attendees signed up for a talk" "3: Message all attendees signed up for all talks" "4: Message an attendee attending a talk" "5: View all conversations"